sahasourav17/goGateway/README.md

 # goGetway
-A high-performance, cloud-native API Gateway built in Go.
-It uses Consul for dynamic, zero-downtime route configuration and provides centralized middleware for authentication, rate limiting, and circuit breaking.
+A lightweight and scalable API Gateway in Go designed for microservice architectures.
+It offloads critical cross-cutting concerns by providing centralized JWT authentication, distributed rate limiting with Redis, and resilience through circuit breakers, all configured dynamically via Consul.